-Meets the standard and the recommended guidelines.
+Meets the standard and recommended guidelines.
 Seven (7) General Acute Care Hospitals (GACHs) in Riverside County have been designated by REMSA as base hospitals.
-They provide on-line medical control through physicians or certified mobile intensive care nurses.
+They provide on-line medical control through cellular physicians or certified mobile intensive care nurses.
 Base hospital agreements are in place.
-Base hospital medical directors and PLNs organize frequent training and CQI feedback activities for EMS providers.
-Each base hospital has a REMSA approved EMSQIP containing prospective, concurrent and retrospective elements.
-REMSA has written agreements in place with all base hospitals that are updated every three (3) years.
+Base Hospital Medical Directors and PLNs organize frequent training and CQI feedback activities for EMS providers.
+Each Base Hospital have a REMSA approved EMSQIP containing prospective, concurrent and retrospective elements.
+REMSA has written agreements in place with all Base Hospitals that are updated every three (3) years.

-NEED(S) None :

-OBJECT IVE:

-TIME FR AME FOR MEETING OBJECTIVE:

-Short-Range Plan (one year or less)

-Long-Range Plan (more than one year)
+- □ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)